-Don't Waste Time Applying for Cards for People With Good Credit
+Don't Waste Time on Cards for People With Good Credit

 You can typically tell a credit card is aimed at someone with excellent credit by the benefits it provides.
 Credit cards with excellent rewards, low APRs, and promotional interest rates are almost always aimed at consumers with excellent credit.
 Applicants with poor credit scores are usually denied for these types of credit cards.

 Find the Best Credit Cards for People With Bad Credit

 Most of the cards The Balance has identified as the best cards for people who have bad credit are secured cards.
 Many borrowers dismiss secured credit cards because the cards require cardholders to make a security deposit against the credit limit, but don't let that be a barrier for you.

 However, having a secured credit card that reports to the major bureaus helps you rebuild your credit score so you can qualify for better credit cards down the road.
 As long as you are responsible with your payments and do not default on the balance, your deposit will be returned to you.
 And many secured credit cards can be converted to unsecured credit cards after a year of on-time payments.

 Retail stores also have a reputation for approving applicants who have bad credit.
 You have a better chance of getting approved for a limited-purpose credit card that can only be used at that store rather than a c-branded credit card backed by Visa or Mastercard.
 However, be aware that these types of credit cards, including retail cards, usually come with low credit limits and high interest rates.
 The best way to manage a card like this is to only charge a small amount and to pay your balance in full each month.